 I just hop on the Roosevelt Island Tram (you can use a MetroCard) and within minutes, I find myself on a peaceful island in the middle of the East River.
 Once I get off the tram, I just head to the southern tip of the past a giant construction site and an old, abandoned hospital that is about a 10-minute walk.
 I arrive at Four Freedoms Park and enter a calm space that offers mind blowing views of the UN and the famous skyline.
 The park is dedicated to Franklin D. Roosevelt and his goals that he proclaimed in 1941: Freedom of speech, of worship, from want and from fear.

 The monument is moving, but it’s the fresh air, serene atmosphere and views that I come for.
 I feel like I can reach out and touch the city right across the river.
 There’s never more than a few people exploring this park and very few tour groups make it out here.
-I’m not about to give up my love of the Conservatory Garden or NY Botanical Garden, but expect to see a lot more of me on that red tram in the sky.
+I’m not about to give up my love of the Conservatory Garden, but expect to see a lot more of me on that red tram in the sky.